Common Student Mistakes

 • We work with a lot of students, so whenever you send us an email, please include your full team tag, links to any work you'd like reviewed, and a brief message.

-• Not understanding the purpose of the troubleshooting page
+• Not understanding the purpose of troubleshooting pages

 • Creating an incorrect troubleshooting page title

-• Not providing enough information on the troubleshooting page
+• Not providing enough information on each troubleshooting page

-• The troubleshooting page is a user's first line of defense.
+• A troubleshooting page is a user's first line of defense.
 It is very important that your troubleshooting page be robust and descriptive.
-Each topic doesn't have to be long, but be sure to include enough information to help the user identify and fix their problem.
-If you're not sure if your troubleshooting page is descriptive enough, ask a friend to read it over to see if they would know what to do if they had a problem.
+Be sure to include enough information to help the user identify and fix their problem.
+If you're not sure if your troubleshooting page is descriptive enough, ask a friend to read it over to see if they experienced the symptom described on your page.

-• Not linking to guides in the troubleshooting page
+• Not linking to guides in troubleshooting pages

 • Additional information about this milestone can be found at: